AnnibaleCois/annibalecois.github.io/content/post/exposeSA/index.md

 projects: ["expose"]
 ---

-On the **11th of August 2023** I have coordinate, togetehr with Dr Kafui Adjaye-Gbewonyo from Greenwich University in London a research dissemination and knowledge sharing event to launch the finding of the project, **Explaining Population Trends in Cardiovascular Risk: A Comparative Analysis of Health Transitions in South Africa and England** (**ExPoSE**).
+On the **11th of August 2023** I have coordinated a research dissemination and knowledge sharing event to launch the finding of the project, **Explaining Population Trends in Cardiovascular Risk: A Comparative Analysis of Health Transitions in South Africa and England** (**ExPoSE**).

 The event took place oat the [Stellenbosch Institute for Advanced Study (Stiαs)](https://stias.ac.za/),Wallenberg Research Centre, 10 Marais Road, Stellenbosch, South Africa, from 9 AM to 4 PM, and the possibility of remote participation (via Microsoft Teams) was also be provided.

 Presenter at the event included:

 -   **Prof. René English, Head: Division of Health Systems and Public Health, Stellenbosch University**
--   **Dr Kafui Adjaye-Gbewonyo, University of Greenwich**
+-   **Prof Kafui Adjaye-Gbewonyo, University of Greenwich**
--   **Dr Annibale Cois**, Stellenbosch University\*\*
+-   **Dr Annibale Cois, Stellenbosch University**
 -   **Ms Candy Day, DG Murray Trust**
 -   **Prof Xavier Gomez-Olivé, University of the Witwatersrand**
 -   **Prof. Andre-Pascal Kengne, South African Medical Research Council**